Mazen-Ahmed12/Robust-RTSP-handling-auto-reconnect-async-threaded-pipeline-using-multi-models/README.md

   - dont forget to change the directories of the model and any other directory in the project
   - and dont forget to run mongodb database before running the project
   - and the models you can use whatever model you want even a custome one but dont forget the model extension
+  - and dont forget to change the RTSP_URL to the cam url